Getting Started with Modern Web Scraping: An Introduction

 }

-This LLM-based extraction can have endless applications, from extracting specific data points from complex websites to analyzing sentiment across multiple news sources to gathering structured information from unstructured web content.
+This LLM-based extraction can have endless applications for searching for agents, from extracting specific data points from complex websites to analyzing sentiment across multiple news sources to gathering structured information from unstructured web content.
+Itโs a key component of modern AI search capabilities.

-To improve the accuracy of the extraction and give additional instructions, you have the option to include a system prompt to the underlying LLM:
+To improve the accuracy of the extraction and give additional instructions, you can include specific guidance directly in your prompt:

 url,